Free Things to Do in Sonoma County

 Hundreds of pumpkins on display at Hale's Apple Farm, Sebastopol

-Or, explore Sonoma County’s agricultural bounty by attending a Wine Country farmers market, where in addition to vendors selling fresh produce and local crafts, you may also find live music, community activities, prepared foods, and more, depending on the market.
-Most farmers markets are seasonal, but some are year round.
+You can also experience the area’s agricultural bounty at a Sonoma County farmers market, where, in addition to vendors selling fresh produce and local crafts, you may also find live music, activities, delicious prepared foods, artisan crafts, and more.

 Sculptures made out of junk by Patrick Amiot line Florence Avenue in Sebastopol

-• Florence Avenue in Sebastopol is guarded by giant, colorful sculptures made entirely from reclaimed items (otherwise known as junk).
-Drive or stroll down this three-block-long neighborhood and be greeted by a rat at the wheel of a hot rod, a tea-sipping Mad Hatter, a sea captain, Batman, and roughly two dozen more sculptures by Florence Avenue residents and artists Patrick Amiot and Brigitte Laurent.
+• Florence Avenue in Sebastopol is lined with giant, whimsical sculptures made from reclaimed items.
+Drive or stroll down this three-block-long neighborhood to admire a tea-sipping Mad Hatter, a sea captain, and roughly two dozen more works by Florence Avenue residents and artists Patrick Amiot and Brigitte Laurent.

-• Sonoma County Art Trails Open Studios allows you to travel the back roads of Sonoma County and visit artists in their studios.
-See how established and emerging artists work, and talk to them about their inspiration and motives.
-This annual event takes place over two weekends in October.
+• Sonoma County Art Trails Open Studios in Sebastopol lets you visit artists in their studios during this annual event held over two weekends in October.

 Visit Gardens